AstroPilot-AI/.github/profile/README.md

-# AstroPilot

-AstroPilot is a multi-agent system designed to automatize scientific research workflows.
+We design multi-agent system designed to automatize scientific research workflows.